naz50/muraqqam-challenge-solution/README.md

 - A zero-shot multilingual punctuation model (pcs_47lang): 0.18 standalone on Arabic — discarded after measuring on train
 - A second pseudo-label generation from the same reservoir: ≈ nothing

-## Lessons for next time (mostly learned from the 1st place writeup)

-1. Search HuggingFace for **task-similar checkpoints first** (the Naqta move) — initializations beat ensembling
-2. Perfect the single-model recipe (R-Drop, boundary-pair head) **before** widening the ensemble
-3. Gate every ensemble addition with leave-one-fold-out — don't just accumulate
-4. And back up your artifacts.
-Twice.

 ## Repository structure